Keeper-Wallet/Keeper-Wallet-Extension/README.md

   });
 ```

-REPLY

-A reply from Waves network returns as a line containing the entire past transaction.
+Response: a reply from Waves network returns as a line containing the entire past transaction.

-ERRORS
+Possible errors:

-- Same as `signTransaction`
+- Same as `signTransaction`.
-- `{message: "Failed request", data: "Error description", code: 15}` – a request was signed but not broadcast
+- `{message: "Failed request", data: "Error description", code: 15}` – a request was signed but not broadcasted.

 #### signTransactionPackage

 A package transaction signature.
 Sometimes several transactions need to be simultaneously signed, and for users' convenience, up to seven transactions at ones could be signed.
-Only certain types of transactions are permitted:

-- `3` – issues a token
-- `4` – transfer a token
-- `5` – reissues a token
-- `6` – burns a token
-- `8` – leases WAVES
-- `9` – cancels the leasing
-- `10` – creating an alias for an address in Waves network
-- `11` – mass transfer
-- `12` - adds, modifies and deletes data entries in the sender's account data storage
-- `13` - assigns the dApp script or account script to the sender's account
-- `14` - configures sponsorship
-- `15` - modifies the asset script
-- `16` - calls the function from a dApp script
+See the description of supported transaction types in [Transaction format](#transaction-format) section below.

 Example: